alib1513/mlops_assignment/README.md

             }
             }
         ]
     }

-### Upload the image and start the task on using the following the curl command
+### /start_task route is used to upload the image and add the task to the queue using the following the curl command

 ```bash
 curl -X POST -F "file=@test_images/bus.jpg" http://0.0.0.0:5000/start_task
 ```

 If the task was accepted, then the api will return the following:

     {
         "image":"bus.jpg",
         "status":"Accepted.
 Goto /task_result/<task_id> route to check status", "task_id":"3cee6d21-bdd5-4cb5-befd-34e2690b93be"
     }

+### /task_result/<task_id> route is used to check Task Status and Retrieve Results
-### Check the task for results for a task ID using the following the curl command
+You can check the status of a task and fetch its results using the following curl command with the task ID:

 ```bash
 curl http://0.0.0.0:5000/task_result/3cee6d21-bdd5-4cb5-befd-34e2690b93be